Newly married, newly widowed Elsie is sent to see out her pregnancy at her late husband's crumbling country estate, The Bridge.

 Neither of these books are fast thriller styled crime fiction.
 They are enthralling, involving, intriguing studies of places and peoples, mistakes, history and relationships.
 And so far, two books down, very worth reading.

-THE HAMMER - Lotte and Soren Hammer
+THE HANGING - Lotte and Soren Hammer

 One morning before school, two children find the naked bodies of five men hanging from the gym ceiling.
 The case leads detective Konrad Simonsen and his murder squad to the school janitor, who may know more about the killings than he is telling.
 Soon, Simonsen realizes that each of the five murdered men had a dark and terrible secret in common.
 And when Simonsen’s own daughter is targeted, he must race to find the culprit before his whole world is destroyed.